 There’s no better place to uncover Fernie’s past than at Fernie Museum.
 Previously housed in the rectory of the Catholic church, it has been in its present location since 2013.
 The museum deals with various historic themes such as the local buildings, culture, art, people, and design.
 See what the Fernie of yesterday was like and discover the changes it has seen over the years.

-The museum contains some 9,000 artefacts, including artworks, old mining equipment, photographs, documents, and valuable silverware that was saved from the Methodist Church during a huge fire in the early 1900s.
+The museum contains some 9,000 artifacts, including artworks, old mining equipment, photographs, documents, and valuable silverware that was saved from the Methodist Church during a huge fire in the early 1900s.

 7. Ski/Snowboard World Class Powder

 Each year, Fernie receives around 32 feet of snow.
 It’s no wonder it’s known as a powder paradise and located on the famous Powder Highway.
 Fernie Alpine Resort is any skier’s (or snowboarder’s) dream, with more than 140 slopes and runs suitable for all levels.

 There’s an area dedicated to beginners and blue, black, and double back runs across the diverse terrain.
 It’s one of our favorite resorts in all of Canada.
 Each year we go and are filled with endless powder days.
 Fernie is pretty quiet on a weekday, even if they get 30 cm overnight – I kid you not!

 Fernie is known for being “steep and deep” and for its fantastic tree skiing.
 Although there are areas for beginners, the advanced and expert riders will rave about the pow and terrain here.

 Want even more adventure?
 Go cat skiing on pure, untouched powdery slopes at Island Lake Lodge (It’s what the pros do).

 It’s not only downhill skiing that’s popular in Fernie – there’s plenty of backcountry terrain ideal for cross-country skiing, snowshoeing, and Nordic walking.